directus/directus/docs/guides/layouts.md

 #### Accessing the API from within your extension
 The Directus App's Vue app instance provides a field called `system`, which can be injected into Vue components using [Vue's inject framework](https://v3.vuejs.org/guide/component-provide-inject.html).
-This `system` field contains functions to access Vuex stores, and more importantly, contains a property called `api`, which is an authenticated Axios instance.
+This `system` field contains functions to access [Pinia](https://pinia.esm.dev) stores, and more importantly, contains a property called `api`, which is an authenticated Axios instance.
 Here's an example of how to use it:

 ```vue
 <template>